fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 When a new version of osquery is released, it's added to the `edge` channel for beta testing.
 Fleet then provides input to the osquery TSC based on testing.
 After the version is declared stable by the osquery TSC, Fleet will promote the version to `stable` ASAP.

+### Testing osquery queries locally

+Fleet comes packaged with `osqueryi` which is a tool for testing osquery queries locally.

+With fleetd installed on your host, run `orbit osqueryi` or `orbit shell` to open the `osqueryi`.

 ### Finding fleetd logs

 Fleetd will send stdout/stderr logs to the following directories: